singlakdeepak/funcConn/funcConnGUI/README.md

 # Functional Connectivity GUI & Statistics Calculation

 ## ABOUT
 This directory contains the graphical user interface for the toolkit on **Region of Interest based Functional Connectivity Analysis**.
-The main window looks like this
+The main window looks like this.
 ![MainWindow](docs/images/MainWindow.png)

+For more information about the fields in the main window, please look into [this file](docs/MainWindow.md).
 ## GUI Architecture

 * Made in **Qt Creator**